diasks2/pragmatic_segmenter/README.md

 **Version 0.3.14**
 * Add English abbreviation Rs. to denote the Indian currency

+**Version 0.3.15**
+* Handle em dashes that appear in the middle of a sentence and include a sentence ending punctuation mark

 ## Contributing

 If you find a text that is incorrectly segmented using this gem, please submit an issue.